 Juneau home prices are not only among the most expensive in Alaska, but Juneau real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Juneau isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Juneau are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Juneau is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Juneau is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Juneau who work in office and administrative support (15.57%), management occupations (13.44%), and business and financial occupations (6.97%).